Is Your Running Heart Rate Too High?

 It sounds easier than it is: slow your roll.
 If you are trying to monitor heart rate while running, you should just focus on being even slower than normal.

-Remember: if you are trying to lower your heart rate, you need to do what you need to do in order to achieve that goal.
+Remember: if you are trying to lower your heart rate, you need to do what you need to do to achieve that goal.
 Walking may be a means to that end.

-A very important thing to remember when discussing heart rate and training is that just like a lot in life, it is all about balance.
+When discussing heart rate and training, a very important thing to remember is that it is all about balance, just like a lot in life.
 You need to try to get some workouts in different zones.
 This means you need to both challenge yourself and rest yourself.

 Heart rate training and zone training are excellent ways to accomplish balance in your running and other workouts!